Olga Benário Prestes

-Olga Benário Prestes (Brazilian Portuguese: /ˈɔwgɐ beˈnaɾju prɛstʃis/, 12 February 1908 - 7 April 1942) was a German-Brazilian communist militant executed by Nazi Germany.
+Olga Benário Prestes (/pt-BR/, 12 February 1908 - 7 April 1942) was a German-Brazilian communist militant executed by Nazi Germany.

 Biography

 Olga Gutmann Benário was born in Munich to a Jewish family.
 Her father, Leo Benário, was a Social Democrat lawyer, and her mother, Eugenie (Gutmann), was a member of Bavarian high-society.
 In 1923, aged fifteen, she joined the Communist Youth International and her activities with the group (including putting up posters) led local police to register her as a "communist agitator".

 At the age of 18 she moved with her lover and fellow party member Otto Braun to Berlin where she continued her activities in the working class district of Neukoln.
 In this period she was arrested on charges of ‘preparations for high-treason’ and in 1928 she helped Braun's escape from Moabit prison.
 Despite German authorities offering rewards of 10,000 marks for her arrest, "Many workers gave her a home and doors were made in different places so she could escape at anytime".
 She went to Czechoslovakia and from there, reunited with Braun, to Moscow, where Benário attended the Lenin-School of the Comintern and then worked as an instructor of the Communist Youth International, in the Soviet Union and in France and Great Britain, where she participated in coordinating anti-fascist activities.
 She parted from Otto Braun in 1931.

 After her stay in Britain, where she was briefly arrested, Olga attended a course in the Zhukovsky Military Academy, leading some historians to view her as an agent of Soviet military intelligence.
 Due to her military training, in 1934 she was given the task of helping the return to Brazil of Luís Carlos Prestes, to whom she was assigned as a bodyguard.
 In order to accomplish this mission, false papers were created stating that they were a Portuguese married couple.
 By the time they arrived at Rio de Janeiro in 1935, this cover had become a reality, as the couple had fallen in love.
 After a failed insurrection in November 1935, Benário and her husband went into hiding, and after barely escaping a police raid at Ipanema, they were both eventually arrested in January 1936, during the harsh anti-communist campaign declared after Getúlio Vargas had proclaimed martial law and was already plotting the 1937 coup that eventually led to the institution of the fascist-like Estado Novo regime.